Duelfer-Solutions/sfdx-developer/_posts/2023-05-08-formula-fields-before-context.markdown

 ![A screenshot of the test class failing.
 Assertion expected 68745.00770, but the actual value was 0.00.](/assets/img/posts/formula-fields-before-context/failed-assertion.png)

 …the assertion fails.
-So what’s the problem?

-The newly mapped opportunity fields are required as inputs to the formula fields being used in the calculateTotalValue calculation.
+But, why?

-The formula fields for Total_Order__c and Total_Transportation_Cost__c ran when the trigger was first called.
-Before the mapping occurred and was committed to the database.
+The formula fields for `Total_Order__c` and `Total_Transportation_Cost__c` ran when the trigger was first called.
+Uploading the proposal, however, affects the resulting value of these fields.

-Since formulas rely on data that’s already been committed to the database, the formula fields can’t see the new values from the proposal object until after save.
+Formula fields rely on data that has already been committed to the database, and because the changes made by the uploaded proposal are *not yet committed to the database*, the data that Salesforce loads for `Total_Order__c` and `Total_Transportation_Cost__c` is stale.

-The Total Value Calculation evaluated correctly, but with incorrect data so that our assumptions were incorrect.

-After update, if you were to run the calculation again with no additional changes made to the underlying fields, the formula fields would reflect correct values and the Total Value calculation would be as expected.
+After update, if you were to run the calculation again with no additional changes made to the underlying fields, the formula fields would reflect correct values and the Total Value Calculation would be as expected.
+This is because the after trigger occurs after database commit and reloads any formula field values.

 While it’s great to know that the formula does work, it doesn’t help us to make sure that our calculation is evaluating as expected in the before-context.